-Although baking bread is considered an art, as well as science, then using a breadmaker is supposed to be a relatively straightforward endeavor, especially if you have taken a few minutes to read the user manual.
+Although baking bread is considered an art, as well as a science, then using a breadmaker is supposed to be a relatively straightforward endeavor, especially if you have taken a few minutes to read the user manual.

 Sometimes, however, when you try out a new bread machine or a recipe, little adjustments and some trial and error are needed to bake that perfect loaf.